-- High-performance, superscalar microprocessor - As many as four instructions can be fetched from the instruction cache at a time. - As many as three instructions can be dispatched to the issue queues at a time. - As many as 12 instructions can be in the instruction queue (IQ). - As many as 16 instructions can be at some stage of execution simultaneously. - Single-cycle execution for most instructions - One instruction per clock cycle throughput for most instructions - Seven-stage pipeline control - Eleven independent execution units and three register files - Branch processing unit (BPU) features static and dynamic branch prediction - 128-entry (32-set, four-way set-associative) branch target instruction cache (BTIC), a cache of branch instructions that have been encountered in branch/loop code sequences.
+- High-performance, superscalar microprocessor - As many as four instructions can be fetched from the instruction cache at a time. - As many as three instructions can be dispatched to the issue queues at a time. - As many as 12 instructions can be in the instruction queue (IQ). - As many as 16 instructions can be at some stage of execution simultaneously. - Single-cycle execution for most instructions - One instruction per clock cycle throughput for most instructions - Seven-stage pipeline control - Eleven independent execution units and three register files - Branch processing unit (BPU) features static and dynamic branch prediction - 128-entry (32-set, four-way set associative) branch target instruction cache (BTIC), a cache of branch instructions that have been encountered in branch/loop code sequences.
 If a target instruction is in the BTIC, it is fetched into the instruction queue a cycle sooner than it can be made available from the instruction cache.
-Typically, a fetch that hits the BTIC provides the first four instructions in the target stream. - 2048-entry branch history (BHT) with two bits per entry for four levels of prediction-not-taken, strongly not-taken, taken, and strongly taken - Up to three outstanding speculative branches - Branch instructions that do not update the count register (CTR) or link register (LR) are often removed from the instruction stream. - Eight-entry link register stack to predict the target address of Branch Conditional to Link Register (bclr) instructions - Four integer units (IUs) that share 32 GPRs for integer operands - Three identical IUs (IU1a, IU1b, and IU1c) can execute all integer instructions except multiply, divide, and move to/from special-purpose register instructions - IU2 executes miscellaneous instructions including the CR logical operations, integer multiplication and division instructions, and move to/from special-purpose register instructions
+Typically, a fetch that hits the BTIC provides the first four instructions in the target stream. - 2048-entry branch history (BHT) with 2 bits per entry for 4 levels of prediction-not-taken, strongly not-taken, taken, and strongly taken - Up to three outstanding speculative branches - Branch instructions that do not update the count register (CTR) or link register (LR) are often removed from the instruction stream. - Eight-entry link register stack to predict the target address of Branch Conditional to Link Register (bclr) instructions